wordbit/wordbit/content/posts/2016-11-22-a-winter-post.markdown

 Black Friday seems like a good time to stock up on a few PS4 titles - then I should be set for the next year.
 Saving money is a great advantage of being a late adopter.

 This ended up being a bit of a messy opinionated / newsy post, so I’ll dispense with the epic well thought-out conclusion and just say thanks for stopping by - despite the two-month break.
-I hope to keep clunking on for a few more years to come, so until next time, stay frosty my friends.
+I hope to keep clunking on for a few more years to come, so until next time - stay frosty my friends.